Clintons refuse to testify in Epstein investigation as House Oversight GOP threatens to hold them in contempt

 In an eight-page letter to Comer, the Clintons' attorneys made it clear they would not appear for the closed-door questioning.

-"President and Secretary Clinton have already provided the limited information they possess about Jeffrey Epstein and Ghislaine Maxwell to the Committee," the Clintons' attorneys said in the letter, which was obtained by CBS News.
+"President and Secretary Clinton have already provided the limited information they possess about Jeffrey Epstein and Ghislaine Maxwell to the Committee," the Clintons' attorneys said in the letter dated Jan.
+12, which was obtained by CBS News.

 "They did so proactively and voluntarily, and despite the fact that the Subpoenas are invalid and legally unenforceable, untethered to a valid legislative purpose, unwarranted because they do not seek pertinent information, and an unprecedented infringement on the separation of powers," the letter said.